Ask the Health Insurance Expert

 QI quit my job but was under the impression that my health insurance would continue since my premiums for the month had already been taken out of my check.
 To my dismay I was informed that my insurance was cancelled the day I quit.
 Is this right?

 The last day of your employer-based health insurance coverage depends on end date of your last day of employment - regardless of whether you are terminated or you quit.
-Some guidelines allow the coverage to continue through the end of the month, others call for coverage to end on the last day of employment.
+Some guidelines allow the coverage to continue through the end of the month, while others call for coverage to end on the last day of employment.
 Contact your ex-employer’s benefits administrator to learn your last date of coverage.

 Your ex-employer’s benefits administrator should contact you or provide you with a packet explaining how to enroll in COBRA coverage.
-If you don’t want to wait for that to happen, I’d suggest being proactive and contacting the benefits administrator and ask about it.
+If you don’t want to wait for that to happen, be proactive and contact the benefits administrator about it.

-If you find COBRA coverage too costly, you can shop the health insurance marketplace since losing your job-based health insurance coverage makes you eligible for a special enrollment period that generally lasts up to 60 days after the triggering event (quitting your job).
-See "Apply with a special enrollment period" for more information.
+If you find COBRA coverage too costly, you can shop the health insurance marketplace since losing your job-based health insurance coverage makes you eligible for a special enrollment period that generally lasts up to 60 days after the triggering event (like quitting your job).

 Knowing health insurance basics can help you maneuver through the new health insurance landscape.